Lily-16-ui/Students-Grading-Dataset/README.md

 ### Data Cleaning

-In the initial data preparation pjase, we performed the following tasks:
+In the initial data preparation phase, we performed the following tasks:
-1. Autofit the row height and column width
+1. Autofited the row height and column width
 2. Removed duplicates
 3. Found blanks and replaced them with N/A
 4. Formatted headers and created tables